 What you can expect:

-- Impotence may cause depression, low self-esteem and relationship problems.
+- Erectile dysfunction may cause depression, low self-esteem and relationship problems.

-- Currently, impotence affects between 10 and 15 million men of all ages.
+- Currently, erectile dysfunction affects between 10 and 15 million men of all ages.
 It is not, however, only associated with aging.

 - Psychological counseling helps to identify stressors and provides recovery in many cases.